Dr. Michael Gervais has followed a central question: Is there a common thread connecting those who change how we understand how the world works?

-Dr. Michael Gervais serves director of DISC’s High Performance Psychology.
-As a California licensed psychologist specializing in high performance, he works in the trenches of high-stakes environments, where there is no luxury for mistakes, hesitation, or failure to respond.
+As a high performance psychologist he works in the trenches of high-stakes environments, where there is no luxury for mistakes, hesitation, or failure to respond.

-He recognizes that, like athletes, all of us are required to perform daily.
-We all navigate our own high-stakes environments and can benefit just as much with the right training.
-Ultimately, Dr. Gervais’ goal is to create amazing journeys for clients while exploring their boundaries of human potential.
+He recognizes that all of us are required to perform daily.
+We all navigate our own high-stakes environments and can benefit just as much with the right mindset training.

-A published, peer-reviewed author and recognized speaker on human performance issues, Dr. Gervais has been featured by ESPN, CNN, NFL Network, FUELtv, Red Bull TV, Extra, The Huffington Post, GolfersMD, South Bay magazine and others.
-He is currently authoring a book that reveals how human potential is cultivated and developed – by examining the most successful high-risk takers in the world: extreme and action sport athletes.
+A published, peer-reviewed author and recognized speaker on optimal human performance, Dr. Gervais has been featured by CNN, ESPN, NBC, The Wall Street Journal, NFL Network, Red Bull TV, Extra, The Huffington Post, Outside Magazine, and others.

 Dr. Gervais received his undergraduate degree from Loyola Marymount University.
 He completed his PhD while studying under the father of American applied sport psychology, Dr. Bruce Ogilve, at San Diego University, Integrative Studies.